CLNEulalia/Heroku-Atlas-Deployment/README.md

   then having an operator receive the pigeon and copy the files over to the server

-## Environments and Environmental Variables
+## Environments and Environment Variables

 ### Environments